Bariatric Revision Surgery

 Do you have revision bariatric surgery insurance coverage?
 Healthcare provider requirements may differ, meaning your insurance provider may or may not cover bariatric revision surgery.
 However, most insurance providers do cover band, sleeve, and bypass revisions.

 Can I buy insurance to cover bariatric surgery?

 Since most providers will cover bariatric revision surgery and bariatric surgery, you may be able to buy insurance that covers bariatric surgery.
 Insurance providers may have different requirements and waiting periods before you can have your procedure covered by insurance.
 If your provider does not cover bariatric revision surgery, you can appeal the decision.

 Bariatric Revision Surgery from Dr. McCalman and the Inspire Bariatrics Team

 Inspire Bariatrics specializes in the newest weight loss procedures, including bariatric surgery and bariatric revision surgery.
-Dr. McCalman takes a safe, effective approach, providing weight loss procedures that will improve your health without putting it at-risk.
+Dr. McCalman takes a safe, effective approach, providing weight loss procedures that will improve your health without putting it at risk.
 Learn more about Inspire Bariatric’s Dr. McCalman here.

 Are you ready to take advantage of the benefits of bariatric surgery?
-If so, consider a bariatric revision surgery to move your weight loss journey forward.
+If so, consider bariatric revision surgery to move your weight loss journey forward.
 It starts by scheduling your appointment with Dr. McCalman at the Inspire Bariatrics Clinic in McKinney, Texas.